Jay-Idrees/Azure-Architect-Technologies-for-Cloud-Cofiguation/readme.md

 - **Establishing a site to site connection**
 - You can use Site to Site connection for connecting your entire on premesis data center with the Azure company virtual network.
 This will establish a secure tunnel b/w the local data ceneter and the azure company network
 - You should have a router at your local data center which can be a software or a physical device.
-- To simulate a local data center you can create an independent VNet in Azure and install **Routing and Remote Services**
+- To simulate a local data center you can create an independent VNet in Azure and install **Routing and Remote Services** on a windows server machine to perform routing tasks

+    - **Step 1: Create a Virtual network with Vnet Gateway+Subnet gateway+VM usig the Steps 1,3 & 4 from Point to site connection above**
+        - This should give you a Virtual network whose Vnet gateway has been setup and the network contains a subnet and a VM.
+The Vnet Gateway is configured with root certificates

+    - **Step 2: Designing a Vnet to simulate a local datacenter**
+        -